 For example: If you’re paying a Heavy Vehicle Use Tax, for carrying out your heavy vehicles for business on public highways.
 Then you need to file Form 2290 reporting VIN for which you need to carry out the business or trade.
 When you’ve entered a wrong VIN on Form 2290, you need to correct VIN through the Form 2290 VIN correction process.

 Types of Vehicles need 2290 VIN correction

-A heavy motor vehicle of taxable gross weight of 55,000 pounds ore more and travels more than 5,000 miles on public highways are taxable vehicles.
+A heavy motor vehicle of the taxable gross weight of 55,000 pounds or more and travels more than 5,000 miles on public highways are taxable vehicles.
 You need VIN for taxable vehicles when you are paying HVUT through Form 2290.